Photography pricing guide: How to know what to charge in 2022

 Tip #1: Calculate your costs

 The first step toward setting your prices is knowing your costs—in detail.
-Add up your expenses, from the cost of gear and insurance to travel and transportation, post-processing software, and marketing tools, taxes, subscriptions, studio space, props, backgrounds, and so on.
+Add up your expenses, from the cost of gear and insurance to travel and transportation, post-processing software, advertising and marketing tools, taxes, subscriptions, studio space, props, backgrounds, and so on.

 That number will give you an idea of what you need to make annually; divide it by the number of jobs you can realistically expect to book, and you’ll know what you need to earn from each job to break even.
 From there, you’ll need to make sure your prices are high enough to earn you a profit.